stevencombs/retrocombs.github.io/mega65.md

 The memories of programming my VIC-20 and C128 are alive as I use BASIC 65 on the MEGA65 and create my own programs.
 Use the link below to view my BASIC programs:

-1. [MEGA65 Color Palette](https://files.mega65.org?id=1813f548-7280-4b73-9112-abc24b90892b) - Short program, with sound effect, that displays the standard and extended color palette of the MEGA65.
+* [MEGA65 Color Palette](https://files.mega65.org?id=1813f548-7280-4b73-9112-abc24b90892b) - Short program, with sound effect, that displays the standard and extended color palette of the MEGA65.
-2. [Submarine Tracking Program](https://files.mega65.org?id=b3301095-87cf-4c9e-b954-b2922b7ee270) - This program is a recreation of the [submarine tracking program](https://www.stevencombs.com/basic65-sub-track-update) found in the Commodore 128 Programmer's Reference Guide.
+* [Submarine Tracking Program](https://files.mega65.org?id=b3301095-87cf-4c9e-b954-b2922b7ee270) - This program is a recreation of the [submarine tracking program](https://www.stevencombs.com/basic65-sub-track-update) found in the Commodore 128 Programmer's Reference Guide.
 More information is [here](https://www.stevencombs.com/sub-track-sys) and [here](https://www.stevencombs.com/basic65-sub-track-update).

-## My Favorite MEGA65 Links
+## MEGA65 Links

 The sections below contain sorted links to MEGA65 content.
 Send your link recommendation via email to [retrocombs@icloud.com](mailto:retrocombs@icloud.com?subject=Recommend%20Link).

-### Official Content
+### Official

 * [MEGA65 Homepage](https://www.mega65.org) - Learn all about the MEGA65 and what makes this retro recreation special.
 * [MEGA65 YouTube Channel](https://www.youtube.com/channel/UCEz3CQ343r4ssvIdmhDauMQ) - The latest update videos and development streams from the MEGA65 team.
 MUST WATCH!